-Children in Y5/6 have several pieces of homework to complete, which are spread out throughout the week.
-We would expect that, in Year 5/6, they should spend approximately 30 minutes per night on spellings, times tables, MyMaths, maths homework books, literacy homework, or their project; in addition to daily reading.
-The class teachers will set and check work.
+Children in Y5/6 have several pieces of homework to complete, which are spread throughout the week.
+In Year 5/6, we would expect that children should spend approximately 30 minutes per night on either spellings, times tables, MyMaths, maths homework books, literacy homework (or their project), in addition to daily reading.
+The class teachers set and check all homework.

-Spellings to learn at home.
-These are set via SpellingFrame (link), where children should use their login (in planners) to access the weekly list set for them.
+These are set via SpellingFrame [link], where children should use their login (stuck in planners) to access the weekly list set for them.
 Spelling Frame allows children to play games to practise the list before taking the test.
-They can take the test more than once, but should take it at least once before the following Monday.
+They can take the test more than once if they need to but should take it at least once before the following Monday.

-Reading daily, and aloud to an adult at least 3 times each week.
-Please sign your child's planner on the dates that they read to you.
-We will expect children to have at least three signatures per week to show they have read aloud.
+Children in Year 5/6 are expected to read daily, and they must read aloud to an adult at least 3 times each week.
+You should sign your child's planner on the dates that they read to you as we will expect children to have at least three signatures per week to evidence their reading.

 There will be two homework projects per year and these will replace the children's usual literacy homework.

 This is set each week, but the children have a fortnight to complete it as we alternate between setting MyMaths homework online and using the numbered Maths arithmetic books.